sverx/devkitSMS/SGlib/README.md

 _Bool SG_queryPauseRequested (void)      /* the pause key has been pressed since previous check */ void SG_resetPauseRequest (void)         /* reset/acknowledge pause requests */

+/* decompress data to RAM */
+void SG_decompressZX7 (const void *src, void *dst)                    /* function that does the decompression to RAM */

-/* functions and macros to decompress data to VRAM */ void SG_decompressZX7toVRAM (const void *src, unsigned int dst)       /* function that does the decompression */ SG_loadZX7compressedBGTiles(src,tilefrom)                             /* handy macro to decompress tiles to background */ SG_loadZX7compressedSpritesTiles(src,tilefrom)                        /* handy macro to decompress tiles to sprites */ SG_loadZX7compressedTilesatAddr(src,dst)                              /* handy macro to decompress tiles to any location in VRAM */
+/* functions and macros to decompress data to VRAM */ void SG_decompressZX7toVRAM (const void *src, unsigned int dst)       /* function that does the decompression directly to VRAM */
+SG_loadZX7compressedBGTiles(src,tilefrom)                             /* handy macro to decompress tiles to background tiles */
+SG_loadZX7compressedBGColors(src,tilefrom)                            /* handy macro to decompress tiles to background attributes */
+SG_loadZX7compressedSpritesTiles(src,tilefrom)                        /* handy macro to decompress tiles to sprites */ SG_loadZX7compressedTilesatAddr(src,dst)                              /* handy macro to decompress tiles to any location in VRAM */